priyanga220/matific_blms/README.md

     2. Authentication and autherization
     * Retrive auth token with username / password
     * Token based autherization for endponits (Authorization header token)
-    * Team data restrictiononly for coach of the team
+    * Team data restriction only for coach of the team
     * User stat view for admin

 How to run